Maiario/Mei-C/README.md

   <img src="https://media.tenor.com/images/8729229b46bf9e2756692cfeff94ae64/tenor.gif">

-<p> <strong> I've learned the basics of HTML in Khan Academy, they have helped me a lot when it comes to inhancing my knowledge in programming,and at first I was really confused on how I could create a webpage using github, so I've watched a couple of videos in youtube, and then, walaa!
+<p> <strong> I've learned the basics of HTML in Khan Academy, they have helped me a lot when it comes to inhancing my knowledge in programming,and at first I was really confused on how I could create a webpage using github, so I've watched a couple of videos in youtube, and then, eyyy!
 I've finally made one. </strong> </p>

-<p> I wanted to put a video here, but ema just look up some toturial first. </p>
+<p> I wanted to put a video here, but ema just look up some tutorial first. </p>

 <p> since this is a experimentation website, I decided to put my youtube video content in here and my other social media accounts , since I don't know what to write. </p>